Specialised tool · AI generative fill

 Very small fine objects on busy backgrounds

-Tiny text on dense foliage, fine wires in a detailed scene — SDXL's large-scale generation can soften or miss these.
-A LaMa-based tool sometimes does cleaner work on small, subtle removals.
+Tiny text on dense foliage, fine wires in a detailed scene — large-scale generation can soften or miss these.
+Brush carefully, zoom in, and expect subtle removals to be the hardest case.

 Strict colour matching

 Studio product photography where precise colour reproduction matters.
-SDXL can shift colours slightly in the rebuilt area.
-For product shoots, a pure LaMa inpainter is safer.
+The AI can shift colours slightly in the rebuilt area, so double-check critical product shots after a remove.

 FAQ